FastStore WebOps - Dashboard

 - In progress: The commit is currently being deployed.

 - Failed: The deployment failed.
-Further details can be found by clicking the link below the
+You can find more details by clicking the link below the

 Deploy